 PEERS HELPING PEERS – RESEARCH INTO THE EFFECTIVENESS OF THE PEER SUPPORT PROGRAM

-A 3 year study has been conducted by the Self Research Centre of the University of Western Sydney into evaluating the effectiveness, strengths and limitations of the Peer Support Program.
+A three year study was conducted by the Self Research Centre of the University of Western Sydney, Australia, into evaluating the effectiveness, strengths and limitations of the Peer Support Program.

 The Peer Support Program is designed to train senior students to work regularly with small groups of younger students.
 The senior students are responsible for leading groups of younger students through the program content and activities.
 Broadly, program content delivered by peers addresses goal setting, group decision making, problem solving and the development of support networks.
 The program is designed to be experiential and to encourage as much participation as possible.
 It can be expanded to a school-wide Vertical Tutoring System in which all students are trained as peer mentors at some stage.

 The Peer Support Program is a widely used intervention in Australian schools and is administered to Year 7 students by Year 10/11 students and aims to alleviate problems associated with adolescence by enhancing school self-concept, school citizenship, sense of self, connectedness, resourcefulness and sense of possibility for the future.

 Participants of the study had not previously been involved in a Peer Support Program.
 Schools were a mix of co-educational and single sex, metropolitan, outer-metropolitan and non-metropolitan.

 2,335 secondary school students enrolled in Years 7, 10 and 11 were tested and questionnaires comprised both quantitative and qualitative measures.